Boletellus ananas: Similar species

 Strobilomyces strobilaceus is roughly similar in appearance because of its rough scaly cap and lacerated margin, but may be distinguished from B. ananas by smooth stem without a ring, different spores, and flesh that is less tough.
-The Australian species Boletellus ananaeceps has spores with narrow longitudinal ribs that do not have cross-striae.
+The Australian species Boletellus ananiceps has spores with narrow longitudinal ribs that do not have cross-striae.
 B. dissiliens has colors that are not red as in B. ananas, and pores that can become reddish in maturity.
 Further, the cap flesh of B. dissiliens turns blue upon exposure to air.

 Ecology, habitat and distribution

 The fruit bodies of B. ananas typically grow scattered or in groups under oak and pine trees, often on their bases.
 In Guyana, the mushroom typically fruits singly or in pairs within 1-2 m above ground level on the trunks of the tropical tree Dicymbe corymbosa (subfamily Caesalpinioideae), associated with ectomycorrhizas within humic accumulations.
 It is rarely found fruiting on the ground on heavily decayed, root-penetrated wood.
 Rolf Singer suggested that the fungus was not mycorrhizal, noting that as well as occurring under or on the bases of both pine and oaks, it occurred in scanty humus and debris accumulated on rock walls.
 Singer concluded that the species prefers to grow on hard surfaces.
 Harry D. Thiers, in his study of the bolete flora of Texas, wrote that B. ananas was a rare species that often fruited abundantly following an extended period of rain and high humidity.